Order an Uber in San Francisco, and a Taxi Might Pick You Up

-Uber has struck a deal with local taxi companies in San Francisco allowing taxis to pick up Uber customers, according to a Tuesday report from The San Francisco Chronicle.
+Uber has struck a deal with local taxi companies in San Francisco allowing taxis to pick up Uber customers, as first reported by The San Francisco Chronicle on Tuesday.

 In an arrangement similar to the one that Uber set up with New York City's taxis in March, Flywheel Technologies and Yellow Cab SF taxis will reportedly start taking on Uber users' ride requests over the next few months.

-"We're excited to partner with taxi software company, Flywheel, and Yellow Cab SF, as we continue to update our taxi offerings throughout the country," Dennis Cinelli, Uber's vice president of mobility for US & Canada, said in a statement to CNET.
+"We're excited to partner with taxi software company Flywheel and Yellow Cab SF, as we continue to update our taxi offerings throughout the country," Dennis Cinelli, Uber's vice president of mobility for US & Canada, said in a statement.
 "San Francisco taxi drivers will have more access to demand and cities will get fewer empty miles driven, which is a win for drivers, riders and the cities we serve."

 The deal follows years of feuding between Uber and taxi drivers.
 London cab drivers told CNET in 2017 that Uber, a massive international corporation, posed unfair competition to the local taxi trade.